 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the the City of Casey, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the City of Casey, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 1,513 people in the who caught public transport to work (train, bus, tram or ferry) in City of Casey, compared with 49,927 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2021, there were 1,597 people who caught public transport to work (train, bus, tram or ferry) in the City of Casey, compared with 54,746 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Casey and Victoria were:
+The major differences between the method of travel to work of the workforce in the City of Casey and the Victoria workforce were:

-- A smaller percentage of local workers who travelled by tram (0.0% compared to 1.9%)
+- A larger percentage of local workers who travelled by car, as passenger (5.4% compared to 3.5%)

-- A smaller percentage of local workers who walked only (1.4% compared to 3.2%)
+- A smaller percentage of local workers who travelled by train (1.0% compared to 2.9%)

-The largest changes in the method of travel of work of the workforce in the City of Casey between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Casey between2016 and 2021 were: